-The types of agencies where a student can complete a CRJU internship are extensive and are largely determined by the student.
-Typically, however, CRJU internships are completed in the areas of courts, law enforcement, or corrections.
-Historically, students have completed internships in the following agencies:
+The types of agencies with which a student can do a CRJU internship are extensive and are decided to a large extent by the student.
+Typically, however, CRJU internships are done in the areas of courts, law enforcement, or corrections.
+Historically, students have done internships in the following agencies.

-Law Enforcement:
+Law Enforcement

 - Municipal police department

-- U.S. Marshals in certain areas in VA
+- U. S. Marshals in certain areas in VA

-- U.S. Customs
+- U. S. Customs

 - Bureau of Alcohol, Tobacco, Firearms, and Explosives

-Courts:
+Courts

 - Commonwealth Attorney's offices

 - Public defenders' offices

 - Private attorneys' offices

-- Women's resource centers; victim-witness programs, domestic assault centers
+- Women's resource centers; victim witness programs, domestic assault centers

-Corrections:
+Corrections

-- Correctional facilities: juvenile and adult - State probation/parole offices; some Federal offices - Department of Corrections in Roanoke
+- Correctional facilities; juvenile and adult - State probation/parole offices; some Federal offices - Department of Corrections in Roanoke